 A crib head and foot board can easily be turned into an easel wit ha few hinges.
 You could also consider attaching one side to the wall or fence for a simple chalkboard for the kids.
 For more details, check out Prodigal Pieces.

 Turn a crib headboard and footboard into an easel with a few hinges.
-For the complete tutorial, check out The Red Kitchen.
+Image oringially from The Red Kitchen.

 Turn a crib upside down for an adorable playhouse!
 Image via the pink butterfly.